hritik2002/youtube-transcriber-summarizer/README.md

 YouTube Transcriber is a Python script that automatically transcribes YouTube videos.
 This script uses the OpenAI API to generate a transcript for any public YouTube video.

-You can further get the summarised version of the transcription.
+You will further get the summarised version of the transcription.

 ## Advantages
 - Saves time: You don't have to watch the entire content of the video.